Help

 Summer and Fall 2026 Registration

-Registration for Summer 2026 begins the evening of March 13, 2026, and Fall 2026 begins on Monday, March 30.
+Registration for Summer 2026 and Fall 2026 is ongoing.
 Please reach out to your academic advisor to schedule your advising meeting, which is required prior to registration for Fall.
 You do not need advisor clearance to register for summer.
 The course offerings are available to view on the Student Portal.
 Please note that the course offerings may be subject to change until Sunday, March 30.
 Classroom assignments are subject to change until the first day of class.

 Students must meet with their advisors to receive registration clearance prior to registering for Fall classes.
 The following student holds must be cleared prior to registration for either term: